Embotics/Scenarios/Deploy-Kubernetes-Cluster-Azure-AKS/README.md

 ## Prerequisites

 * Commander release 7.0.2 or greater
-* Add an Azure subscription as a Commander managed system.
-See [Adding Azure Managed Systems](https://docs.embotics.com/commander/adding-azure-managed-systems.htm) to learn how.
+* Add an Azure subscription as a Commander cloud account.
+See [Adding Azure Cloud Accounts](https://docs.embotics.com/commander/adding-azure-cloud-accounts.htm) to learn how.

 ## Install plug-in workflow step packages

 This scenario uses the following plug-in workflow steps:

-- Kubernetes plug-in workflow step package (`wfplugins-k8s.jar`), which provides a plug-in workflow step to add the deployed Kubernetes cluster to Commander’s inventory as a managed system
+- Kubernetes plug-in workflow step package (`wfplugins-k8s.jar`), which provides a plug-in workflow step to add the deployed Kubernetes cluster to Commander’s inventory as a cloud account
 - Azure plug-in workflow step package (`wfplugins-azure.jar`), which provides a plug-in workflow step to retrieve the kubeconfig of an AKS Kubernetes cluster created through an Azure template in a Commander service

 Go to [Embotics GitHub / Plug-in Workflow-Steps](https://github.com/Embotics/Plug-in-Workflow-Steps) and clone or download the repository.
 Then in your local version of the repo, browse to the `k8s` and `azure` directories, which contain the Kubernetes and Azure plug-in workflow step packages.